photopea/Typr.js/README.md

 #### `Typr.U.codeToGlyph(font, code)`

 * `font`: font object
-* `code`: integer code of the character
+* `code`: integer Unicode code of the character
 * returns an integer index of the glyph, corresponding to the unicode character

-#### `Typr.U.stringToGlyphs(font, str)`
+#### `Typr.U.shape(font, str)`

 * `font`: font object
 * `str`: standard JS string
-* returns an array of glyph indices for the string.
-Calls codeToGlyph() for each character code and performs mandatory glyph substitution (e.g. in Arabic, the same character may need different glyphs at th beginning, in the middle or at the end of a word).
-Also adds mandatory ligatures.

-#### `Typr.U.getPairAdjustment(font, gid1, gid2)`

-* `font`: font object
-* `gid1`: index of the first glyph
-* `gid2`: index of the second glyph
-* returns the the adjustment parameters of the pair of glyphs
+* returns a shape: a geometric description of a string.
+The output is an array of elements.
+Each element has these parameters `g`: Glyph index, `str`: Cluster index , `ax, ay`: Advancement of a glyph, `dx, dy`: an offset from a pen, at which the glyph should be drawn.

+The shape can have a different length, than the input string (because of ligatures, etc).
+The cluster index says, which part of string the glyph represents.

 #### `Typr.U.glyphToPath(font, gid)`

 * `font`: font object
 * `gid`: index of the glyph, which you want to access
+* returns the vector path of the outline of the glyph

+#### `Typr.U.shapeToPath(font, shape)`

+* `font`: font object
+* `shape`: e.g. the output of Typr.U.shape(...)
 * returns the vector path of the outline of the glyph

 Typr.js uses the following structure to represent the path: